lokuciejewski/pico-soundboard/README.md

 ### Protocol proposal

 The protocol is a two-device, synchronous, based on request-response with a fixed-length message.
-Each message consists of 10 bytes (exact number may change).
+Each message consists of 10 bytes.

 #### Message structure